 - Your disability is expected to result in death or has lasted or is expected to last for 12 months or more

-Not all disabilities meet the requirements for Social Security disability eligibility in Alabama or Florida.
+Not all disabilities meet the requirements for Social Security disability eligibility in Alabama.
 To learn more about which disabilities qualify, please see our page on Eligible Disabilities.

 Contact an experienced disability attorney for personal assistance

 At Byron A. Lassiter & Associates, P.C., we strive to help you understand your rights to benefits and obtain the benefits you have earned and deserve.
-Through well-thought-out appeals, we are able to help clients throughout Alabama and Florida.
+Through well-thought-out appeals, we are able to help clients throughout Alabama.
 If you have additional questions about Social Security disability or want personalized help, please feel free to contact us online or by toll free phone at 800.544.3568.